MasterInTraining23/genco/genco_sheet_dispenser/README.md

 ## Running the Kiosk

 1. If the motor control is not already running, start it by running `genco_motor_control/server.sh`
-2. If code changes have been need to be applied, run `flutter build linux` from within the `genco_sheet_dispenser` directory.
+2. If code changes have been need to be applied, run `flutter build linux --dart-define-from-file device-config.json` from within the `genco_sheet_dispenser` directory.
 3. run `genco_sheet_dispenser/build/linux/arm64/release/bundle/genco_sheet_dispenser` to start the user interface in kiosk mode

 ## Configuring a Raspberry Pi (temporary process) for deployment

 1. If there have been changes, pull the latest code from Github into `~/workspace/Github/genco`, and overwrite changed files in `~/workspace`
-2. Configure `institutionId` by changing `denverUniversityId` in `~/workspace/lib/models/institutions.dart` to the ID of the correct institution.
-3. Configure the `kioskId` by changing `denverUniversityKioskId` to the correct kiosk ID in `~/workspace/lib/models/kiosks.dart`.
+2. Update `device-config.json` (if necessary) with AWS region and credentials, `institutionId`, and `kioskId`.
   - Check to ensure that the kiosk with `institutionId` and `kioskId` exists in the DynamoDB `kiosks` table, otherwise you'll encounter a runtime error.
 If no kiosk exists in the table, create one.
-4. Build the app by running `flutter build linux`.
+3. Build the app by running `flutter build linux --dart-define-from-file device-config.json`.

 ## DynamoDB Tables